TMTMTL-MTA/TM-Controls/tm_controls/[ENCRYPTED]/tm_controls/README.txt

 	In c_controls_minimap you will find the name where you can place your code to return true or false to allow padding for the minimap.

-	# IT IS HIGHLY RECOMMENDED YOU DO NOT RENAME THE RESOURCE NAME
+	!
+IT IS HIGHLY RECOMMENDED YOU DO NOT RENAME THE RESOURCE NAME !

+< SETUP />

-# EXPORTED FUNCTIONS
+< EXPORTED FUNCTIONS >

 	- TM_Controls has 4 exported functions.

-	# CLIENT
+	< !
+CLIENT ! >

 	bool areControlsImported(string controlPackName)
 	-- returns true if the given controlPackName is already imported, returns false if otherwise.